too314m/AlekseyPimkin_Portfolio/README.md

 # Aleksey Pimkin Portfolio
 In this repository I would like to show Data Analytics project I performed to introduce skills and overall vision of data storytelling

-## Project 1: Downtime Dashboard aka Process Minig Dashboard
+## Project 1: SLA Dashboard aka Process Minig Dashboard
 ### SLA Dashboard that estimates downtime of business processes on every step to show to management real picture of how business goes.
 - Interview of Process Owners to get "how-is-it" workflow and document it by draw.io
 - Extraction and Transformation of business process Logs by SQL